 “A hip fracture is a very traumatic event for an elderly person,” says Dr. Shapiro.
 “They know they are looking at the loss of their mobility and independence.
 Plus, they have severe pain in the hip, the pelvis or even the leg, depending on where the fracture is located."

 Most patients are in so much pain that they can’t walk or bear weight.
 Many find movement excruciating, which presents challenges for the emergency medical technicians, nurses, and doctors trying to diagnose and treat them.
-Their immobility and other related medical conditions leave them at high risk for a wide range of other medical challenges that can contribute to the high fatality rate in the months after a hip fracture.
+Their immobility and other related medical conditions leave them at high risk for a wide range of other medical challenges.

 How is hip fracture diagnosed and treated?